-As a dimension of perceived quality, patient experience reflects both the quality of care (from the patient's perspective) as well as the patient's satisfaction with the hospital stay as a whole, including service factors such as friendliness of the staff or quality of food.
-Although there is some overlap between medical outcomes and KPIs we consider this a separate quality dimension as has been established in scientific literature on patient reported outcomes and patient reported experiences in recent years.
+As a dimension of perceived quality, patient experience reflects both the quality of care (from the patient's perspective) as well as the patient's satisfaction with the hospital stay, including service factors such as friendliness of the staff or quality of food.
+Although there is some overlap between medical outcomes and hospital quality metrics, we consider this a separate quality dimension as has been established in scientific literature on patient reported outcomes and patient reported experiences in recent years.

 An overview of the patient satisfaction data used in each country is provided in chapter 3.
-Data on patient' experience from official sources was not available for Austria, Denmark, Finland, Norway, Poland, Sweden, Thailand, Belgium, Spain, Mexico, Australia, Canada, Singapore, India, Brazil, Japan and the United Kingdom.
+Data on patient' experience from official sources was not available for Austria, Denmark, Finland, Norway, Sweden, Thailand, Belgium, Spain, Mexico, Australia, Canada, Singapore, India, Brazil, Japan, United Kingdom, Colombia, Saudi Arabia, the United Arab Emirates and Taiwan.
 In these countries evaluations from Google serve as a substitute but were considered with a lower weight in the scoring model (see chapter 2.4).
 Based on the available data, a patient satisfaction score (0-100%) was calculated for each hospital in each country using the weighted sum of indicators available in the specific data set.

-Medical KPIs: Key performance indicators (KPI) on hospitals from a variety of public sources were collected for most countries.
-These KPIs differ greatly between countries.
+Hospital quality metrics: Hospital quality metrics from a variety of public sources were collected for most countries.
+These metrics differ greatly between countries.
 Some examples for indicators are:

-- o Data on quality of care for specific treatments - Data on hygiene measures and patient safety - o Data on staffing, e.g. number of patients per doctors / per nurse
+- o Data on quality of care for specific treatments - o Data on hygiene measures and patient safety - o Data on staffing, e.g. number of patients per doctors / per nurse

-An overview of the KPI data used in each country is provided in chapter 3.
+An overview of the hospital quality metrics used in each country is provided in chapter 3.
 The data sources were identified through an extensive research process in each country and through consultation with local experts.
-Some publicly available data sources were excluded for reasons mostly related to data quality and/or availability, e.g. certain data was only available for a small number of hospitals in a given country or the number of missing values in regard to the KPIs was too high to perform a valid analysis.
-As a result of this process, Hospital KPIs were not available for Belgium, Denmark, Finland, India, Israel, The Netherlands, Poland, Spain, Mexico, Singapore and Thailand.
-For each country with available data, a KPI score (0-100%) was calculated based on the characteristics of the specific dataset.
+Some publicly available data sources were excluded for reasons mostly related to data quality and/or availability, e.g. certain data was only available for a small number of hospitals in a given country or the number of missing values in regard to the hospital quality metrics was too high to perform a valid analysis.
+As a result of this process, hospital quality metrics were not available for Belgium, Finland, India, The Netherlands, Spain, Mexico, Singapore, Thailand, Colombia,

+Saudi Arabia, the United Arab Emirates and Taiwan.
+For each country with available data, a hospital quality metrics score (0-100%) was calculated based on the characteristics of the specific dataset.